Compassionate Journeys Counseling, PLLC

 EMDR

-EMDR, or Eye Movement Desensitization and Reprocessing, is one of the treatment approaches that Megan uses.
-EMDR is a treatment that extensive research has shown is highly effective in treating many mental health conditions including, but not limited to, PTSD, depression, and anxiety.
+EMDR, or Eye Movement Desensitization and Reprocessing, is one of the treatment approaches that Megan often uses.
 Like Megan’s belief, EMDR is also based on the idea that many present mental health challenges in a person’s life stem from past adverse or traumatic events.
 When these past experiences get triggered, they cause undesirable patterns of thoughts, feelings, body sensations, and/or behaviors in your current life.
 Through EMDR, we use a unique process that helps you gain insight and make new connections regarding past and present events to help resolve your present symptoms.
 Through EMDR, you will understand what past events are contributing to your current symptoms and use something called bilateral stimulation, which helps activate your brain in a similar way as happens during REM sleep, and subsequently helps you make new meaning out of past experiences so these experiences stop causing distress.
 Ultimately, EMDR helps to activate and utilize your brain’s natural healing abilities to reach your mental health goals.

 Ego State Therapy (parts work)